Disease Guide ·Asthma ·2026

 Asthma in Cats - symptoms, vet costs & insurance

-Managing feline asthma costs $500-$2,000 per year — and attacks can be terrifying to witness.
-Feline asthma is an inflammatory airway disease that causes the bronchial tubes to constrict and produce excess mucus.
-Cats wheeze, cough, and in severe cases struggle to breathe.
-It looks a lot like a cat trying to hack up a hairball, which is why many cases go undiagnosed for months.
+Managing feline asthma costs $500-$2,000 per year.
+Feline asthma is an inflammatory airway disease causing constricted bronchial tubes and excess mucus.
+Cats wheeze, cough, and struggle to breathe.
+It mimics hairball hacking, which is why many cases go undiagnosed for months.

 Asthma - vet costs and insurance